Gth2l/devops-academy-assignment/section-3/README.md

 According to the assignment, Section 3 is intended to simulate production issues and describe a structured approach to solving them.

-## Available Tasks
+## Available Tasks and status ✅ Done 🟡 In Progress ⚪ Not Selected Yet

-- `task-a/` – Production went down
+-✅ `task-a/` – Production went down
-- `task-b/` – CI/CD pipeline is stuck
+-⚪ `task-b/` – CI/CD pipeline is stuck
-- `task-c/` – Terraform shows large infrastructure diff unexpectedly
+-⚪ `task-c/` – Terraform shows large infrastructure diff unexpectedly

 ## Selected Task